 I wake up every morning trying to be of service.
 It starts simply enough.
 I stay in bed an extra half hour so that our cat will go outside with my husband to join him in his work out.
 If I get up, she starts following me around, and he doesn’t have that special time with her.
 Sounds silly, but sometimes it’s the little things that make a difference.

 While I’m waiting to get out of bed, I check what’s happening at On Pasture on my iPad.
 I see what you’re reading that day, and I surf a few websites searching for information that will be valuable to you.
 Then I’m up and at ’em.
-I kiss my husband goodbye, I check for the neighborhood stray cat, and feed him if he shows up, and then head to my computer.
-I work there most of the day, writing articles, searching for potential articles, and coordinating with Rachel on authors, sponsors, advertising, and comments from readers.
+I hop out of bed, feed the cat, tell my husband I’m “commuting,” take the short walk down the hall to my office, and click my computer on.
+I work there most of the day, writing articles, searching for potential articles, and coordinating with authors, sponsors, advertisers, and posting comments from readers.
 I have a spreadsheet with all the past and future articles that helps me track where we are and what we need.
 If it’s a Monday, I work on the content for the email that goes out to all the folks that have asked to be on that list so that they know what the Tuesday morning articles are.
 (Want to be on that list?
-Sign up below!)
+Click here!)

 On Pasture is a small outfit.
-It’s just Rachel and me with the support of a whole variety of other authors.
-That means I’ve written about 650 of the 1,114 articles we’ve published, and edited most of the rest.
+It’s just me with the support of a whole variety of authors, and my husband, Peter Williams who helps with advertisers, and website maintenance and security.
+(Did you know we get an average of 3,000 hack attempts every month?!)
+I’ve written about half of articles we’ve published, and edited most of the rest.
 I do it because it’s my way of being of service to my community.
 I’ve been polishing my writing and translating skills in a variety of jobs for the last 30 years, and now I’m using all that to help you be more sustainable and profitable.

 I can’t remember a time when I wasn’t trying to be of service.
 One of my first near misses with being reprimanded at work was when I was trying to be of service by helping get grant funding for a crosswalk light to be installed at the elementary school in Kodiak, Alaska.
 I worked at the Police Department at the time, and the City Manager almost cited me for using the city copier to make flyers reminding my fellow employees to send letters of support.
 He said it was “unorthodox” but effective, since we got the funding, the light was installed, and kids were safer going to school.